konsfik/Pandemic-AI-Framework/README.md

 This framework was developed as part of my thesis for the MSc in digital games, of the Institute of Digital Games (IDG), University of Malta, under the supervision of dr. Antonios Liapis.

-It is being offered publicly so that other researchers may study the proposed AI techniques or develop their own.

 The source code is currently being prepared for public sharing.